-Liquid tin can be reused and a small bottle will last you long time.
+Liquid tin can be reused and a small bottle will last you a long time.
 Make sure the liquid does not get dirty as you pour it out and back into the bottle.
 Find a very clean plastic container that is just a bit larger than your board and fill it with tin; not too much but enough for your board to rock through it.
 Use nitrile gloves and do it outside or in a well-ventilated area.

 First clean the board with acetone or alcohol, wiping it with paper towels.
 Acetone works better; it is stronger than the alcohol (however, I only had 91% alcohol, perhaps a stronger one works better?)
 Acetone will slightly corrode the copper and hence a slight green/blue tint on the wipes.
 It will instantly clean the photoresist.
-After cleaning wash the board in water and dry it with a paper towel.
+After cleaning wash the board in the water and dry it with a paper towel.

 Dump the board into a tray with liquid tin and start rocking it from side to side.
 Within a minute copper will be covered with tin.
 Keep doing it for about a minute as the tin is chemically bonding and building a layer over copper.
 Rinse with clean water and dry it with a towel.